The night before Remembrance Day, an imam recited the Muslim call to prayer to a 400-strong congregation in Blackburn Cathedral.

 The answer, for most Christians at least, would be a Church of England aggressively promoting the faith and values that made Britain the greatest nation on earth.

-Ironically, that is the one thing that would win respect from Muslims, who understand only too well the language of power and dominance.Share this post on social media:
+Ironically, that is the one thing that would win respect from Muslims, who understand only too well the language of power and dominance.Share this post or leave a Facebook comment: